-Some of the most powerful spiritual symbols are links to powerful psychological triggers.
+Some symbols are powerful psychological triggers.
+The most powerful spiritual symbols are the tools religions use to spark fear.
 That’s why you need to learn about them because they affect your life.

 “This is an important point about symbols: they do not refer to historical events; they refer through historical events to spiritual or psychological principles…” — Joseph Campbell